14 Alternative Ways to Decorate Walls Without Paint

-Shelving is great because in this example because it has a dual-purpose; as storage and decoration.
+Shelving is great in this example because it has a dual purpose; storage and decoration.
 A more permanent feature, wall shelves will be difficult to remove without having to refill/repaint the wall.

-But large shelving units can also be used to break up a boring wall, if you have the space.
-Another reason why shelves are a good option is because you can change what they display, meaning you can quickly transform the room again if you get bored or want to create a new theme.
+But large shelving units can also be used to break up a boring wall if you have the space.
+Another reason why shelves are a good option is that you can change what they display, meaning you can quickly transform the room again if you get bored or want to create a new theme.

-Yes, I know that blinds are for windows, but bamboo roller blinds in particular looks fabulous as wall panels as well.
+Yes, I know that blinds are for windows, but bamboo roller blinds in particular look fabulous as wall panels as well.
 This technique also works with straw beach mats – believe me!

-In this tutorial, see how you can whitewash your bamboo blinds to create a even more subtle feel, adding texture and depth their minimalist bedroom.
+In this tutorial, see how you can whitewash your bamboo blinds to create an even more subtle feel, adding texture and depth to your minimalist bedroom.

 Curtains do not have to be limited to just covering windows.
 They can be used in many rooms to add design features; in bedrooms as headboards, as room dividers and even as decor.

-Use a curtain to create a feature wall, or to create a focal point in the central of the room.
+Use a curtain to create a feature wall, or to create a focal point in the centre of the room.

 This technique also makes your windows look bigger.

 This one gets an A+ for creativity – and it’s so simple!
-Attach fake flowers to the wall with masking tape to create a ‘3D Wallpaper’ effect.
+Attach artificial flowers to the wall with masking tape to create a ‘3D Wallpaper’ effect.

 But you don’t have to stop at fake flowers, get creative and use something else equally impressive.

-Folding screens are portable and versatile piece of furniture that can be used a temporary petitions, headboards and even against a wall as decor.
+Folding screens are portable and versatile pieces of furniture that can be used as temporary petitions, headboards and even against a wall as decor.

-Use a transparent design with a lamp behind to create a illuminating romantic feel, or a bold striking screen against a neutral wall to add striking accent colours.
+Use a transparent design with a lamp behind to create an illuminating romantic feel or a bold striking screen against a neutral wall to add striking accent colours.